LLNL/axom/src/docs/sphinx/dev_guide/bitbucket.rst

 The '--recursive' argument above is needed to pull in all Git *submodules* that we use in the project.
 In particular, you will need the BLT build system, which is a Git sub-module in Axom, in your local copy of the repo.
-In case you forget pass the '--recursive' argument to the 'git clone' command, you can type the following commands after cloning::
+In case you forget to pass the '--recursive' argument to the 'git clone' command, you can type the following commands after cloning::

   $ cd axom